 Sustainability data systems and process - While this might go without saying, in order to report your organization's sustainability performance, you need to know what it is - with a high degree of accuracy.
 Your materiality process can help guide you toward the main sustainability themes you may need to focus on and collect data around.
 Is employee travel a big source of your organization's carbon footprint?
 Facilities?
 Manufacturing sites?
 Where does that data exist today, and how will you access or collect it?
 Many organizations start their sustainability reporting with relatively simple spreadsheets, surveys, and documents, but things can get complex fast - particularly for larger companies.
 If you're an organization with a medium-to-large or complex environmental footprint, you likely need dedicated sustainability reporting and data management software, like the kind we design here at Brightest to help organizations stay SECR compliant.
 Ongoing report archiving, version control, audit readiness, and governance are also important to think about, since you'll be reporting every year.

-Further reading - Our free guides to sustainability measurement and sustainability reporting provide additional, detailed guidance and insights on how to measure and report your sustainability performance for SECR and other stakeholders.
+Further reading - Our free guides to UK sustainability reporting, sustainability measurement and sustainability reporting provide additional, detailed guidance and insights on how to measure and report your sustainability performance for SECR and other stakeholders.